morethemesbaby/indieweb/WORDPRESS.md

 # IndieWeb for WordPress

 To sum up, IndieWeb does the following:

 1. Converts monolithic, human-only understandable content into atomic chunks equipped with semantic metadata to make it understandable by machines.
-2. Add ownership to data.
+2. Adds ownership to data.
-3. Distribute data, let it grow, and collect back the results.
+3. Distributes data to grow elsewhere and collects back the results.

-Let’s examine how this can be done using WordPress.
+With the current IndieWeb for WordPress implementation we can achieve the above tasks in a way which is not always fully complete, and far from being future proof.

+In the next sections a better approach is suggested.

-## Authoring content in the WordPress admin
+## Decomposing content

 Let’s take a post and dissect into atomic chunks which must be annotated.
 We have the following parts, without trying to be complete:

 - Title